-Popular Gemstone Engagement Rings
+Gemstone Engagement Rings

+You can also use our Create Your Own Engagement Ring feature to design a ring with sapphires or black diamonds.
 Check out more birthstones and other classic gemstones on the KAY Jewelers gemstone jewelry page.

 It's typical for some natural gemstones to undergo some kind of "enhancement" process - often intense heating.
 These treatments make it possible for most people to own beautiful color gemstones.

 An engagement ring worn daily can endure a great deal of wear and tear, and some stones are softer and more vulnerable than others.
-If you choose a more delicate gemstone or cultured pearl for your engagement ring, talk to your jeweler about selecting a setting that will help protect it.
+If you choose a delicate gemstone or cultured pearl for your engagement ring, choose a setting that will protect it.